-In order to identify children susceptible to vaccine-preventable diseases, we collect, assess and maintain immunization records of children attending licensed child care.
+To identify children susceptible to vaccine-preventable diseases, Public Health collects, reviews and maintains immunization records of children attending licensed child care centres.

-The Child Care and Early Years Act requires licensed child care centres to ensure that all children in attendance are fully immunized or have a valid exemption form on file (see section below on exemptions).
+The Child Care and Early Years Act (CCEYA) requires licensed child care centres to ensure that all children in attendance are fully immunized for their age or have a valid exemption form on file (see section below on exemptions).
 A copy of each child’s completed immunization information form and exemption form (where applicable) must be kept on file at the child care centre.

-By law children must be immunized against the following diseases as outlined in the Publicly Funded Routine Immunization Schedule for Ontario.
+By law, children must be immunized against the following diseases as outlined in the Ontario’s Publicly Funded Immunization Schedule (PDF, 1 page):

 - Tetanus, diphtheria, polio